WCC Procedures and Statements of Non-Discrimination

 Assistance for Pregnant Students

-- For accommodations, pregnant students should contact Disability Services in LA104.
+- For accommodations, pregnant students should contact Learning Support Services in LA115.

 NOTE: The pregnant student must request any adjustments they are seeking for absences due to medical necessity related to their pregnancy.
 Pregnant students are encouraged to seek assistance for excused absences or accommodations as quickly as possible.
 It is anticipated and expected that pregnant students will act proactively in communicating the situation with their instructor(s) and if excused time is needed, with the Dean of Students Office.
 Some options and accommodations cannot be retroactively applied and some classes have limited adjustments that can be made.
 Pregnant students seeking adjustments and assistance as the medical situation arises will have better options than those notifying the College after the situation is over.
 Waiting to provide documentation of excused time until the end of the semester or after the semester has ended will severely reduce what assistance the College can offer.
 Excused absences under Title IX do not follow the same definitions as employment processes such as the FMLA (Family Medical Leave Act) or ‘maternity leave’.